1997–98 Omani League

 The 1997–98 Omani League was the 23rd edition of the top football league in Oman.
-Oman Club were the defending champions, having won the previous 1996–97 Omani League season.
+Oman Club were the defending champions, having won the 1996–97 Omani League season.
 Al-Nasr S.C.S.C. emerged as the champions of the 1997–98 Omani League with a total of 38 points.

 Teams

-This season the league had decreased from 12 to 10 teams.
+This season the number of teams in the league had decreased from 12 to 10.
 Al-Suwaiq Club, Al-Bustan Club, Fanja SC and Ruwi Club were relegated to the Second Division League after finishing in the relegation zone in the 1996–97 season.
-The two relegated teams were replaced Second Division League teams Quriyat Club and Buraimi SC.
+The two relegated teams were replaced by Second Division League teams Quriyat Club and Buraimi SC.